 Kevin Rudd is is President of the Asia Society Policy Institute, New York and a Member of the APLN.
 He was the 26th Prime Minister Of Australia (December 2007–June 2010, June–September 2013).

-Acknowledgements: This paper was presented by the author at the 2017 IFANS Conference On Global Affairs, “Nuclear-Free Korean Peninsula: Strategies And Action Programs For The Moon Jae-In Administration,” December 11-12, 2017, Seoul.
+Acknowledgements: This report was funded by MacArthur Foundation.
+This paper was presented by the author at the 2017 IFANS Conference On Global Affairs, “Nuclear-Free Korean Peninsula: Strategies And Action Programs For The Moon Jae-In Administration,” December 11-12, 2017, Seoul.
 It is published also as an Asia Pacific Leadership Network Policy Brief here.